SamJUK/sdj.pw/content/posts/magento2-cosmic-sting-check.md

 Now, onto check if your store is vulnerable.
 Over on [Github at SamJUK/cosmicsting-validator](https://github.com/SamJUK/cosmicsting-validator) I've released the POC we've used alongside a bash script to easily check across all the domains you host.
 We caught a few instances that we missed (public available demo stores & development sites) after piping in our exported DNS records.

+Alongside the above, I've also released a validator over at [https://cosmicsting.samdjames.uk/](https://cosmicsting.samdjames.uk/)

 ### How do I patch CosmicSting (CVE-2024-34102)
 That is fairly simple, and can be accomplished by applying the following diff.
 You can even apply this patch directly on the server via the `patch` tool by running `patch -p1 < /the/path/to/the/patch.diff`.
 Although typically we would apply this with the `cweagans/composer-patches`.